cg-dot/oai-reverse-proxy/docs/pow-captcha.md

 POW_TOKEN_HOURS=24
 # Max number of IPs that can use a user_token issued via proof-of-work
 POW_TOKEN_MAX_IPS=2
-# The difficulty level of the proof-of-work challenge
+# The difficulty level of the proof-of-work challenge.
+You can use one of the
+# predefined levels specified below, or you can specify a custom number of
+# expected hash iterations.
 POW_DIFFICULTY_LEVEL=low
 ```

 ## Difficulty Levels

-The difficulty level controls how long it takes to solve the proof-of-work,
+The difficulty level controls how long, on average, it will take for a user to
-specifically by adjusting the average number of iterations required to find a
-valid solution.
-Due to randomness, the actual number of iterations required can
+solve the proof-of-work challenge.
+Due to randomness, the actual time can very
-vary significantly.
+significantly; lucky users may solve the challenge in a fraction of the average
+time, while unlucky users may take much longer.

+The difficulty level doesn't affect the speed of the hash function itself, only
+the number of hashes that will need to be computed.
+Therefore, the time required
+to complete the challenge scales linearly with the difficulty level's iteration
+count.

-You can adjust the difficulty while the proxy is running from the admin interface.
+You can adjust the difficulty level while the proxy is running from the admin
+interface.

+Be aware that there is a time limit for solving the challenge, by default set to
+30 minutes.
+Above 'high' difficulty, you will probably need to increase the time
+limit or it will be very hard for users with slow devices to find a solution
+within the time limit.

+### Low

+- Average of 200 iterations required
+- Default setting.

+### Medium

+- Average of 900 iterations required

+### High

+- Average of 1900 iterations required

 ### Extreme

 - Average of 4000 iterations required
 - Not recommended unless you are expecting very high levels of abuse

-### High

-- Average of 1900 iterations required

-### Medium

-- Average of 900 iterations required
+- May require increasing `POW_CHALLENGE_TIMEOUT`

-### Low
+### Custom

-- Average of 200 iterations required
+Setting `POW_DIFFICULTY_LEVEL` to an integer will use that number of iterations
+as the difficulty level.

+## Other challenge settings

+- `POW_CHALLENGE_TIMEOUT`: The time limit for solving the challenge, in minutes.
-- Default setting.
+  Default is 30.
+- `POW_TOKEN_HOURS`: The period of time for which a user token issued via proof-
+  of-work can be used.
+Default is 24 hours.
+Starts when the challenge is solved.
+- `POW_TOKEN_MAX_IPS`: The maximum number of unique IPs that can use a single
+  user token issued via proof-of-work.
+Default is 2.
+- `POW_TOKEN_PURGE_HOURS`: The period of time after which an expired user token
+  issued via proof-of-work will be removed from the database.
+Until it is
+  purged, users can refresh expired tokens by completing a half-difficulty
+  challenge.
+Default is 48 hours.
+- `POW_MAX_TOKENS_PER_IP`: The maximum number of active user tokens that can
+  be associated with a single IP address.
+After this limit is reached, the
+  oldest token will be forcibly expired when a new token is issued.
+Set to 0
+  to disable this feature.
+Default is 0.

 ## Custom argon2id parameters